daronphang/programming-resources/cloud-computing/AWS/services/storage/products.md

 ## AWS Storage Gateway

 AWS Storage Gateway is a hybrid service that provides on-premises applications with access to virtually unlimited cloud storage.
 Behind the scenes, the Storage Gateway will be using Amazon EBS, S3 and Glacier.
-It gives you All data transferred between the gateway and AWS storage is encrypted using SSL.
+All data transferred between the gateway and AWS storage is encrypted using SSL.